 The assessment is about you, not the person you care for.
 You can have a carer assessment whether or not the person you care for has had a community care assessment.

 To ask for a carer's assessment:

-Someone else, such as a social care or healthcare worker (for example doctor, mental health professional, social worker, care coordinator) can do this for you.
+Someone else, such as a social care or healthcare worker (for example doctor, mental health professional, social worker, care coordinator) can ask for a carers' assessment on your behalf.